grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 ### Legend

-The **Legend** setting defines the time series's name.
+The **Legend** setting defines the time series' name.
 You can use a predefined or custom format.

 - **Auto** - Displays unique labels.
 Also displays all overlapping labels if a series has multiple labels.
 - **Verbose** - Displays all label names.